claurafeng/claurafeng.github.io/_pages/about.md

   - /about.html
 ---

-Sophomore studying at New York University Stern School of Business with concentrations in Finance and Computing & Data Science and a minor in creative writing.
+Rising Junior studying at New York University Stern School of Business with concentrations in Computing & Data Science and Management & Organizations.

 About Me